eflautt/ga-data-science/resources/student-resources/ds-prework-student.md

 Review the following resources as an introduction to some commonly used concepts and tools.

 1. [ ] Complete Codecademy's free ["Learn Python"](https://www.codecademy.com/learn/python) course to practice your Python syntax.
 Pay close attention to lists, dictionaries, and functions.
-   * _Bonus Option: Check out [Learn Python the Hard  Way](http://learnpythonthehardway.org/book/) and work through exercises 1-10._
+   * Bonus Option: Check out [Learn Python the Hard  Way](http://learnpythonthehardway.org/book/) and work through exercises 1-10.

 2. [ ] Review our [Command Line](http://generalassembly.github.io/prework/cl/#/) tutorial to familiarize yourself with basic Terminal commands.
 Pay particular attention to folder navigation and file creation.
-   * _Bonus Option: Run through these additional exercises from [Learn Command Line the Hard Way](http://cli.learncodethehardway.org/book/)._
+   * Bonus Option: Run through these additional exercises from [Learn Command Line the Hard Way](http://cli.learncodethehardway.org/book/).

-3. [ ] Refresh your familiarity with [Probability and Statistics](https://www.khanacademy.org/math/probability) by reviewing sample materials from this Khan Academy course.
+3. [ ] Read through this [10 minute guide to Pandas](http://pandas.pydata.org/pandas-docs/stable/10min.html) to learn about a popular library used for data analysis that we will be using in this course.
-   * _Bonus Option: Read through this [10 minute guide to Pandas](http://pandas.pydata.org/pandas-docs/stable/10min.html) to learn about a popular library we'll be using for data analysis._
+   * Bonus Option: Practice your Python by working through [Project Euler's computational problems](https://projecteuler.net).

 <a name="resources"></a>
 ### Additional Resources (Optional)
-The following reading recommendations are **not** required but may supplement your learning experience:
+Consider the following reading recommendations.
+These are not required but may help supplement your learning experience:

   * [The Quick Python Book](http://www.amazon.com/Quick-Python-Book-Second-Edition/dp/193518220X)
   * [Data Analysis With Open Source Tools](http://www.amazon.com/Data-Analysis-Open-Source-Tools/dp/0596802358)